cezary-zemis/ExifNotes_process/README.md

 ExifNotes
 ---------

-* record shooting data (exposure, GPS, camera, lens, film) using ExifNotes app (https://play.google.com/store/apps/details?id=com.tommihirvonen.exifnotes)
+* record shooting data (exposure, GPS, camera, lens, film etc) using ExifNotes app (https://play.google.com/store/apps/details?id=com.tommihirvonen.exifnotes)
 * develop your film and scan it
     * there should be separate directory for each roll or batch of sheet films
     * files must be namaed the way that sorts properly